 Check if there is an SPF record configured

 Go to the website MxToolbox SuperTool or go to MxToolbox and select SuperTool in the menu.
 Both ways will get you where you need to be, and that’s to check the SPF record.
 Select SPF Record Lookup from the dropdown menu.

 Fill in the domain that you like to check for.
 Click SPF Record Lookup to start searching.

-The result is showing that there is no SPF Record found.
+The result shows that there is no SPF Record found.

 Sometimes an SPF record is already configured when you buy a domain.
-In the next steps, you are going to generate an SPF record and configure it in the Public (External) DNS.
+In the next steps, you will generate an SPF record and configure it in the Public (External) DNS.

 SPF Record generator